smapiot/piral/src/plugins/piral-menu/README.md

 });
 ```

-Via the options the `defaultSettings` and the global/initially available menu `items` can be defined.
+Via the options, `defaultSettings` and the global/initially available menu `items` can be defined.

 For example: